spotys/hproof-take-home/README.md

 There is a terrafrorm target under `terraform/targets/boostrap-azure` with the `terraform/vars/boostrap-azure.terraform-shared.tfvars` tfvars file.

-This step is intended to be run from a local environment.
+This step is intended to be run from a `local environment`.
 To bootstrap your Azure Subscription run the following commands in your git root:

 ```bash